Melbourne battles it out against the Cats on Friday night at Optus Stadium for a spot in the Grand Final.

 Melbourne vs Geelong Tips, Preview & Predictions

-Melbourne Demons vs Geelong Cats free AFL tips, predictions and preview – Melbourne rescued a 44-point lead against the Cats in Round 23.
+Melbourne Demons vs Geelong Cats free tips, predictions and preview by AFL tipping experts – Melbourne rescued a 44-point lead against the Cats in Round 23.

 Melbourne vs Geelong Tips

 Jeremy Cameron has kicked 2+ goals in 11 of his 14 matches this season

 Tom Atkins has had 15+ disposals in six of his last nine matches

 Melbourne vs Geelong Match Details

 🇦🇺 Competition: AFL

 🗓 Date: Friday September 10

 🏟 Stadium: Optus Stadium

 Melbourne vs Geelong 2021 Form (last five matches)